Trusted WordPress tutorials, when you need them most.

 Step 4.
 Fresh Install WordPress

-Download WordPress
+Download latest WordPress version

 After downloading WordPress, you need to unzip the download file.

 Now, you need to upload these files to your website using an FTP client.
+Navigate to the folder where you extracted the WordPress core files.
+From here, select all the files, right-click, and select the ‘Upload’ option.

-Upload WordPress files
+Upload WordPress core files

 After uploading the WordPress files, go ahead and visit your website.
-WordPress will now ask you to enter your database information.

-You need to enter the name of database, username, and password you created earlier.
+You need to enter the name of the database, username, and password you created earlier.
 Your host information will most likely be localhost.

-Once you are done filling out the information, click on the submit button to continue.
+Once you are done filling out the information, click on the ‘Submit’ button to continue.

-Run WordPress installation
+Running the WordPress installation

 Site information

-WordPress will now finish the installation.
-Go ahead and log into the WordPress admin area using the username and password you entered earlier.
+Next, go ahead and log in to the WordPress admin area using the username and password you entered earlier.

 Once you are logged into WordPress, you need to delete the default content.